FLY-IN LAKE PADDLE

 - 15-minute bush plane flights there and back

-- Inflatable kayak, neoprene top, PFD (personal flotation device), rubber boots, splash gear, and a dry bag
+- Packraft, neoprene top, PFD (personal flotation device), rubber boots, splash gear, and a dry bag

 - Emergency overnight gear

 - Rain Gear – Both jacket and pants!